Genivia/ugrep/README.md

 <a name="max"/>

-### Limiting the number of matches with -m, --max-depth, --max-files, and --range
+### Limiting the number of matches with --depth, -m, --max-files, and --range

+    --depth=NUM, -1, -2, -3, -4, -5, -6, -7, -8, -9
+            Restrict recursive searches to NUM (NUM > 0) directory levels deep, where -1 (--depth=1) searches the specified path without recursing into subdirectories.
+Enables -R if -R or -r is not specified.
     -m NUM, --max-count=NUM
             Stop reading the input after NUM matches for each file processed.
-    --max-depth=NUM
-            Restrict recursive search to NUM (NUM > 0) directories deep, where --max-depth=1 searches the specified path without visiting sub-directories.
-By comparison, -dskip skips all directories even when they are on the command line.
     --max-files=NUM
-            If -R or -r is specified, restrict the number of files matched to NUM.
-Specify -J1 to produce replicable results by ensuring that files are searched in the same order as specified.
+            Restrict the number of files matched to NUM.
+Note that --sort or -J1 may be specified to produce replicable results.
+If --sort is specified, the number of threads spawned is limited to NUM.
-    --range=NUM1[,NUM2]
+    --range=FIRST[,LAST]
-            Start searching at line NUM1; stops at line NUM2 when specified.
+            Start searching at line FIRST, stop at line LAST when specified.
+    --sort[=KEY]
+            Displays matching files in the order specified by KEY in recursive searches.
+KEY can be `name' to sort by pathname (default), `size' to sort by file size, `used' to sort by last access time, `changed' to sort by last modification time, and `created' to sort by creation time.
+Sorting is reversed by `rname', `rsize', `rused', `rchanged', or `rcreated'.
+Archive contents are not sorted.
+            Subdirectories are displayed after matching files.
+FILE arguments are searched in the same order as specified.
+Normally ugrep displays matches in no particular order to improve performance.

-To show only the first 10 matches of `FIXME` in C++ files in the working directory and all sub-directories below:
+To show only the first 10 matches of `FIXME` in C++ files in the working directory and all subdirectories below:

     ugrep -R -m10 -tc++ FIXME

-Same, but recursively search up to two directory levels deep, meaning that `./` and `./sub/` are visited but not deeper:
+Same, but recursively search up to two directory levels, meaning that `./` and `./sub/` are visited but not deeper:

-    ugrep -R -m10 --max-depth=2 -tc++ FIXME
+    ugrep -2 -m10 -tc++ FIXME

-To show only the first file that has one or more matches of `FIXME`, we disable parallel search with `-J1` and use `--max-files=1`:
+To show only the first two files that have one or more matches of `FIXME` in the list of files sorted by pathname, using `--max-files=2`:

-    ugrep -J1 -R --max-files=1 -tc++ FIXME
+    ugrep --sort -R --max-files=2 -tc++ FIXME

 To search file `install.sh` for the occurrences of the word `make` after the first line, we use `--range` with line number 2 to start searching,